-1. Treating the Acute Manifestation of MS
+1. Treating the acute manifestation

-2. Immunomodulatory Treatment of MS
+2. Immunomodulatory treatment

-- GLATiramer acetate: Peptide mixture of glutamate, lysine, alanine and tyrosine in identical molar ratios as a myelin protein, daily s.c. administration, well tolerated
+- GLATiramer acetate: Peptide mixture of glutamate, lysine, alanine, and tyrosine in identical molar ratios as a myelin protein—daily s.c. administration, well-tolerated

 Recent developments: Along with these known pharmaceuticals, there have been some recent developments in pharmaceutical treatment over the past few years.

 Dimethyl fumarate is a new basic oral therapeutic agent.
 When treatment commences, gastrointestinal intolerance and flush phenomena often set in.
-Regular check-ups of the differential hemogram should be conducted even during long-term administration in order to avoid opportunistic infections.
+Regular check-ups of the differential hemogram should be conducted even during long-term administration to avoid opportunistic infections.

 Along with the therapeutic measures for treating or preventing an inflammatory manifestation, many other therapeutic approaches are taken for MS that are determined by the location of the neuronal damage (and corresponding symptoms).

-|Spasticity||Tizanidine, baclofen, botox, bannabis|
+|Spasticity||Tizanidine, baclofen, botox, cannabis|

 |Pain||Painkillers (carbamazepine, gabapentin, pregabalin, amitriptyline, duloxetine)|

-|Bladder disorder||Detrusor overactivity: anticholinergics (oxybutynin, trospium chloride); voiding disorder: alpha blockers (phenoxybenzamine, prazosin), one-time catheterization|
+|Bladder disorder||Detrusor overactivity: anticholinergics (oxybutynin, trospium chloride).
+Voiding disorder: alpha-blockers (phenoxybenzamine, prazosin), one-time catheterization|